fredserva/birdskitchen/README.md

 # Birds Kitchen

-#### ⚠️ The project is under early development, many bugs and architect changes are expected.

 I wanted to learn something new...

-So, this is an attempt to create a Desktop Recipe Manager application using Electron and React.
+So, I decided to take a crack at learning React and building an application that I found deeply missing in Linux: a Desktop Recipe Manager (I know there is some, but they don't match my needs...)

 I you want to contribute, please send me a mail or a pidgeon :grin: